 Beer lovers rejoice!
-Riveredge Nature Center has announced that its outdoor beer tasting event, The Frothy Forage, will return this year, albeit in autumn instead of spring.
+Riveredge Nature Center'soutdoor beer tasting event, The Frothy Forage, returns this year, albeit in autumn instead of spring.
 Tickets are on sale now.

 The Frothy Forage: Oktoberfest Edition is slated for Saturday, Oct.
 9 and so far 13 brewers/purveyors have signed up to participate.

 There will be three outdoor locations on the 379-acre property offering samples, which means you get to walk it all off as you go, while enjoying prairies, forests and wetlands along the banks of the Milwaukee River.